arifuzzaman-tanin/BlazorLabComponent/README.md

     }
 }
 ```

 Feel free to add more details, such as additional features, configuration options, or any other relevant information based on the specifics of your component and your project's needs.
 Additionally, include a proper license file and credit contributors appropriately.

+<br/><br/>

+## Contributors

+- <a href="https://github.com/arifuzzaman-tanin">Md Arifuzzaman Tanin (Author)</a>

+## License

+This project is licensed under the MIT License.
+Feel free to modify and use it in your projects.

+---

+Feel free to add more details, such as additional features, configuration options, or any other relevant information based on the specifics of your component and your project's needs.
+Additionally, include a proper license file and credit contributors appropriately.